AS Odontología Digital

 About 60 to 90 minutes.
 Includes clinical history, full oral exam, digital radiographs, 3D intraoral scan, clinical photography and, as needed, airway, posture, and TMJ assessment.
 You leave the first consult with diagnosis, detailed treatment plan and, often, a preliminary quote.

-Does Atria Sampaio work with dental insurance?
+Does AS Odontología Digital work with dental insurance?

 We're a private practice.
 We issue invoices for reimbursement with all isapres and insurance companies.
 The reimbursement amount depends on your specific plan, not on the treatment we recommend.
 We suggest checking your coverage before starting so you have clarity on expected reimbursement.